joshmorgan1000/chainbeasts/docs/PoUWConsensus.md

 ## 1. Overview

 Each block on the PoUW chain commits the root hash of a training batch.
-Miners execute a fixed number of kernel steps (128 by default) on the latest checkpoint, compute the BLAKE3 root of all tensors and submit it on-chain.
+Miners execute a fixed number of kernel steps (128 by default) on the latest checkpoint and compute a proof using the integrated STARK prover.
+The proof bytes are hashed with **Keccak‑256** to derive the `checkpoint_root` submitted on-chain.
 Rewards are minted directly to the miner once the batch is verified.

 ## 2. Mining a Block

 1. Sync the latest checkpoint from the chain.
 2. Run the reference kernel for `128` steps to produce the next state.
-3. Hash all tensors with BLAKE3 to derive `checkpoint_root`.
+3. Pass the batch tensors to `ZkProofSystem` which outputs the proof bytes and computes `checkpoint_root = keccak256(proof)`.
 4. Sign the root with your wallet key.
 5. Submit `{creature_id, epoch, checkpoint_root, signature}` to the `TrainingLedger` contract using `chain-cli`.